 Compulsions have a tendency to provide too quick a solution to the obsessions, causing you to avoid actually dealing with the anxiety.
-But if you fight the compulsions as best you can and let yourself be as anxious as possible for a while, you'll often find that the obsessions cause a bit less fear, because you know nothing will come of it.
+However, the compulsions actually strengthen the obsessive anxiety, because you’re depriving yourself of the opportunity to survive the anxiety and prove to yourself that this is possible.
+But if you fight the compulsions as best you can and let yourself be anxious for a while, you'll often find that the obsessions cause a bit less fear, because you know first-hand that nothing will come of them.

-This often needs to be completed in the presence of a therapist, that will teach you the tricks necessary to stop trying to solve your obsessive thoughts and simply let them be obsessive, but allowing yourself to feel the anxiety of the obsessive thoughts can help.
+This often needs to be completed in the presence of a therapist who can teach you the tricks necessary to stop trying to solve your obsessive thoughts and simply let them be obsessive.

 Cause Your Own Anxiety